ConacBreslin/inginuity/README.md

 There are 8 apps in the project.
 **home** This introduces the site.
 It has a navbar at  the top that includes the search box, links to the users account and their shopping basket.
 It has two buttons to provide filtering and sorting of distilleries and gins and there are two main navigation links to distilleries and gins in the body of the page.
 **distilleries** This is where all the distilleries are displayed.
-The page can be sorted by county, province or if the distillery has a visitor centre.
+The page can be sorted and reviews county, province or if the distillery has a visitor centre.
 Each distillery listed there links to a page that shows the indiviual distillery and the reveiws relating to it.
 If a superuser is logged in there are links to pages to edit or delete the distillery.
 **gins** This is where each gin and its information is displayed.
-The page can be sorted by price, name or rating.
+The page can be sorted and reviews price, name or rating.
 Each gin has a page that shows more detail about the gin and the ablity to add it to the user's shopping bag.
 If a superuser is logged in there are links to pages to edit or delete the gin.
-**shopping bag** This can be accessed by the icon on the nav bar or from the toast that appears when a user adds an item.
+**shopping bag** This can be accessed and reviews the icon on the nav bar or from the toast that appears when a user adds an item.
 It has a form for the user to add their details (which is already prepopulated with the user's informations they have selected the option to save the infomation to their profile).
 It also shows all the items in the user's shopping bag, the subtotal, delivery charge and grand total.
 From here the user has the option to keep shopping or to checkout.
 **checkout** This page  has a form for the user to add their details and their credit card number, a summary of the order, and the option to complete the order or return to their shopping bag.
 **profile** This  displays the user's details, gives them the option to update them and displays a summary of any previous orders the user has made.
 **reviews** This displays all the reviews that have been added to the site.
-It can be sorted by distillery name, rating, or date of the review.
+It can be sorted and reviews distillery name, rating, or date of the review.
 Here they can read all the reviews that have been made about all the distilleries and (if registered and logged in) they can add their own review.
 **wholesitesearch** This app was added to provide  facility to display search results that are made across both gins and distilleries.

 ## Surface/Design (Design Choices fonts, icons, colours, styling, backgroundss)